 Those of us who use rental real estate as a tool to achieve Financial Independence are likely familiar with BiggerPockets and some of the associated personalities.
 David Greene is the co-host of the BiggerPockets Podcast and author of two real estate investing books.
-His first book, Long-Distance Real Estate Investing: How to Buy, Rehab, and Manage Out-of-State Rental Properties was published in 2017 and his second book is about to be released.
+His first book, Long-Distance Real Estate Investing: How to Buy, Rehab, and Manage Out-of-State Rental Properties was published in 2017 and his second book is now available.

 I was honored to receive an advance reading copy of his latest book, Buy, Rehab, Rent, Refinance, Repeat: The BRRRR Rental Property Investment Strategy Made Simple.
 In this book, he thoroughly explores this assertive method of real estate investing.
 I recommend keeping a copy of this book for constant reference.

 If you are already investing in real estate or are thinking of investing in real estate, the BRRRR method is worth understanding to determine if it is a strategy you want to incorporate.
 In addition to the value he provides via his books, David graciously answers a handful of questions I thought the Fiology audience would find useful and interesting.
 Enjoy.

 What motivated you to purchase your first rental property?

 I totally backed into it!
 I had a friend with a house under contract, and he was going to move out of state and lose his deposit.
 I went to take a look in case I could buy it so that he could keep his earnest money deposit.
 I liked the house, liked the price, and liked the area.
 I was able to get the listing agent to negotiate another $20,000 off the price, and boom—before I knew what was going on, I had bought my first property.
 You can hear more about the details of this story on the BiggerPockets Podcast episode #169.

 How can real estate investing expedite a person’s journey to Financial Independence?